mhuebert/re-view/intro.md

 (Note the [hiccup syntax](/docs/hiccup/syntax-guide).)

-Views return React elements that can be rendered to the page.
+When called, views return React elements that can be rendered to the page using the `render-to-dom` function.

 ```clj
 (view/render-to-dom (greeting) "some-element-id")
 ```

-Every component is assigned an atom for local state, returned via the `:view/state` key on the component.
+Every component is assigned an atom, under the key `:view/state`.

 ```clj
 (defview counter [this]